madgicaltechdom/digital-ocean-to-aws-eks/README.md

 3. Dive into "CICD-for-Auto-Deployment" for resources related to our continuous integration and deployment workflows.

 4. Explore "Fluentd" for configurations and guides on managing container logs effectively.

-5. Need to adjust your system's timezone?
-Head over to the "Set the timezone" directory.
+Need to adjust your system's timezone?
+Head over to the "Dockerfile" file.

-6. Additionally, we have directories dedicated to managing our GitLab Container Registry and GitLab Runner.
+5. Additionally, we have directories dedicated to managing our GitLab Container Registry and GitLab Runner.
 Each directory contains valuable resources and documentation to support our development journey.
 Happy exploring!